gitter-badger/LadderFramework/README.md

 > Good artists copy, great artists steal. - Pablo Picasso

 So what have I done.
 I've looked a different frameworks that I really like.
 So I've picket the best parts and put them together.
 Lets have a look:
-* Routing draqws inspiration from Unfiltered.
+* Routing draws inspiration from Unfiltered.
 Super simple and powerfull part of Scala.
-Can't believe that other frameworks haven't picked it up.
-(Lift uses it for something though).
+It uses pattern matching.
+It is great but it could have been done better.
 * Forms are great in Play.
-They should have been more typesafe so I changed that part.
+They should have been more typesafe so that has beed changed.
 * View and rendering is great in Lift.
 What I like is the CSS selector part and transformer part.
 I just did them a little different.
 However there are no snippets here.
 The html is 100% clean.
-* Request handling is built on Servlets 3.0 (using Async) and passed on to Akka.
+* Request handling is built on Akka HTTP experimental and Akka actors.
 (BTW: Akka is great).
 * Futures are heavily used.
-I like SIP-14.
+SIP-14 FTW.

 The name LadderFramework is a natural evolution (?!?) from stairs (Scala) and lift (Liftweb.net).
-I wasn't to happy about rope...
+Maybe it should have been rope but hanging by the neck is no fun.

 As you are still reading I would like to point out that this code is _abandonware_ and not software.